-If you are interested in helping voters who appear in person at the polls on August 11, 2020 for our State Primary Election and on November 3, 2020 for our Presidential Election, please click here to apply today by completing our Election Judge Interest Survey!
-Election Judges are paid an hourly stipend for their work and receive training.
+If you are interested in helping voters who appear in person at the polls on November 3, 2020 for our Presidential Election, please click here to apply today by completing our Election Judge Interest Survey!
+Election Judges are provided with personal protective equipment, are paid an hourly stipend for their work and receive paid training.

 Election Judges are officials that staff local polling places, administer election procedures, and ensure that the rights of voters are protected on Election Day.
 Duties include but are not limited to: